Asymptotic dimension and the disk graph I: Distance and intersection

 \section{Distance and intersection}

-In this section we consider a handlebody $H$ of genus $g\geq 2$.
-We use surgery of discs to establish first estimates for distances in the electrified disc graph ${\cal E\cal D\cal G}$ and the superconducting disc graph ${\cal S\cal D\cal G}$ of $H$.
-We begin with introducing the basic surgery construction needed later on.
+In this section we consider an arbitrary oriented 3-manifold $M$ together with a compact oriented subsurface $X$ of the boundary of $M$.
+The surface $X$ may have boundary $\partial X$, but any boundary component of $X$ is supposed to be incompressible in $M$.

-By a disc in the handlebody $H$ we always mean an essential disc in $H$.
-Two discs $D_1,D_2$ are in \emph{normal position} if their boundary circles intersect in the minimal number of points and if every component of $D_1\cap D_2$ is an embedded arc in $D_1\cap D_2$ with endpoints in $\partial D_1 \cap \partial D_2$.
-In the sequel we always assume that discs are in normal position; this can be achieved by an isotopy of the discs.
+By a \emph{disk} we always mean an embedded essential disk in $M$ with boundary in $X$.
+As the boundary of $X$ is not diskbounding by assumption, the boundary $\partial D$ of such a disk is an essential curve in $X$.
+Two disks $D_1,D_2$ are in \emph{normal position} if their boundary circles intersect in the minimal number of points and if every component of $D_1\cap D_2$ is an embedded arc in $D_1\cap D_2$ with endpoints in $\partial D_1 \cap \partial D_2$.
+In the sequel we always assume that disks are in normal position; this can be achieved by modifying one of the two disks with an isotopy.